“You and yer buddy there, you’re house cats. And I’m an alley cat…”

 (85 MB | 67:21)

-Note: The Featured Works of Peter Albrecht are on Silent Auction at Artcentric in downtown Troy from Jan.
-7 – 25. (more info).
+Note: The Featured Works of Peter Albrecht were on Silent Auction at Artcentric in downtown Troy from Jan.
+7 – 25, 2013. (more info).